romi/plant-3d-explorer/README.md

 export ROMI_DB=<path/to/db>
 docker-compose up -d
 ```
-!!! important
+**important**:
-    Do not forget to set the path to the database.
+> Do not forget to set the path to the database.
-!!! warning
+**warning**:
-    If you have other containers running it might not work since it assumes the romidb container will have the `172.21.0.2` IP address!
+> If you have other containers running it might not work since it assumes the
+romidb container will have the `172.21.0.2` IP address!

 To stop the containers:
 ```bash